Ph.D., Family Studies and Human Development, University of Arizona

 How my Scholarship Contributes to Social Justice

 My research and outreach inherently crosses a bridge to social justice.
 I embark on my research because of my strong commitment to equitable and fair access for all people.
 I translate this research to support the development of common understanding about equity in gender and sexual identity.
 I am committed to supporting children, families and communities provide safe and accessible environments for transgender and gender non-conforming persons.

 Meeting the Needs of Transgender Youth: During winter and spring of 2017, Children Youth and Families Consortium hosted seven regional events for parents, educators, and professionals who work with families and youth.
 These interactional and workshop-based events covered current research and prevailing perspectives that promote well-being among all youth.

-Health, Well-Being and Economic Opportunity for LGBT Persons in Rural Environments: I participate as a member of a developing coalition with the goal of enhancing well-being for SGM youth in Minnesota and beyond.
+Health, Well-Being and Economic Opportunity for LGBT Persons in Rural Environments (housed at Clemson University): I participate as a member of a developing coalition with the goal of enhancing well-being for SGM youth in Minnesota and beyond.

 Honors & Awards

 2010 Hugo G. Beigel Award, The Journal of Sex Research primary author to: McGuire, J. K. & Barber, B. L. (2010).
 Late adolescent sexual styles: A person centered approach to the multifaceted nature of sexual behavior.
 The Journal of Sex Research, 47, 301-313.